martinlukk/martinlukk-dotcom/README.md

 outlet2: "CBC Cost of Living"   # "Article", outlet2 is its tooltip
 ```

-`_filters/media-detail.lua` reads these and prepends a chip row to the
+`_filters/media-detail.lua` reads these and prepends a chip row to the body;
-body; no chip block in the qmd body is needed.
-The `outlet2_*` fields add a
-second chip after the first.
-Entries with no `outlet_url`
+no chip block in the qmd body is needed.
+Entries with no `outlet_url` (e.g., a
-(e.g., a radio segment with an inline audio player) get no chip.
+radio segment with an inline audio player) get no chip.

 `writing` is grouped with `media` everywhere (News filter, Media page) — use
 it for op-eds and other public-facing prose.
 The body can contain whatever